KevinJump/uSync-Legacy/Jumoo.uSync.Chauffeur/readme.txt

 	umbraco > help uSync

-uSync can be used inside chauffeur delivery files:

-so :
+From Generic commands:

- uSync Import
+	umbraco > uSync Import

-Will run a full uSync import from the uSync/data folder, just like you clicked the button in teh back office.
+	to run a full uSync import from the uSync/data folder, just like you clicked the button in teh back office.

+to specific elements :

+	umbraco > uSync domain export .\uSync\myDomains

+	to export your domain settings to the .\uSync\myDomains folder

 +-----------------------------------------------------------------+
 | if you are using uSync for Chauffer in you CD/CI setup remember |